wrk226/ASA-GS_for_TSP/README.md

 ![20200923095423](https://user-images.githubusercontent.com/7517810/94022155-cb809980-fd82-11ea-8bce-591983259047.png)

 # How to use it
-Program will receive two argument: path, OPT
+ASAGS.java will receive two argument: path, OPT
 "path" is the path of data file
 "OPT" is the appproximate optimal distance
 You may found some useful information from here [[link]](http://www.math.uwaterloo.ca/tsp/world/countries.html)